 Eric Schomske is head golf professional at Lake Shore Country Club in Erie, Pa.
 He started by working for PGA golf professional of the year and learning the ropes as an assistant golf professional in Rochester NY.
 Schomske has 15 years’ experience, having worked at several high-end country clubs and has now been the head golf professional at Lake Shore CC for 6 years.

-Jeff Wuenstal is been general manager of Lake Shore CC for the past 8 years.
-Wuenstal is a CCM member with many years of experience in the golf and country club industry.
+Jeff Wuenstel is been general manager of Lake Shore CC for the past 8 years.
+Wuenstel is a CCM member with many years of experience in the golf and country club industry.
 His management style emphasizes department heads’ leadership throughout the club and promotes each individual the ability to succeed on their own.
 He’s able to assist in any aspect of the club which helps Lake Shore’s employees achieve their full potential.